alaskanlc/lexweb/pages_md/grammar.md

 as the word in the instance to be indexed, the instance word can be ‘cut’ using a closing bracket (`]`).
 E.g., `*cause]s` would be indexed under `cause`.

+### File comments

+A hash (`#`) at the beginning of a line indicates that the rest of the line is either a comment or a section of the file temporarily excluded, and in either case is ignored by the processor.
+“Commenting out” sections of code is a standard programmer procedure during development and permits the code (i.e., bands) to remain in the file and not be deleted.
+Note that this kind of comment is different from the [com]{.bl} band label which indicates a comment to be included in the output.

 ## References